1980 Totonero: Background

 On 1 March 1980, Trinca and Cruciani filed a report with Rome's Public Prosecutor with the names of 27 players and 13 clubs across Serie A and Serie B. Trinca was arrested eight days later and Cruciani three days after that.
-On 23 March, the Guardia di Finanza arrested 13 players as well as Milan president Felice Colombo immediately after the final whistle of that day's matches.
+On 23 March, the Guardia di Finanza arrested 13 players and Milan president Felice Colombo immediately after the final whistle of that day's matches.
 All of those arrested were acquitted of criminal charges because there was no law against match fixing in Italy at the time.